sungsujaing/Artificial_Intelligence_articles_and_tutorials/Handling overfitting in CNN using keras ImageDataGenerator.md

 - batchnormalization
 - data augmentation

 Here in this article, detailed usage of the Keras data augmentation method is explored.
-The `ImageDataGenerator` class invovles ***data preprocessing, on-the-fly data augmentation and feeding in one step***.
+The `ImageDataGenerator` class involves ***data preprocessing, on-the-fly data augmentation and feeding in one step***.
 While these steps can be carried rather manually using other frameworks like openCV, the `ImageDataGenerator` class in Keras provides a really easy way to achieve the goal with the minimal efforts.

 ## Importing the module